juliangaal/facial_recog/stylegan2_demo/README.md

 This notebook is guaranteed to run in Colab.
 If you want to run it locally, you're on your own.

+Visit [Google Colab](https://colab.research.google.com) and upload this notebook to get started.

 ### Notes (please ignore)